abhiTronix/vidgear/README.md

 ### NetGear

 NetGear is exclusively designed to transfer video frames synchronously between interconnecting systems over the network in real-time.
 This is achieved by implementing a high-level wrapper around [PyZmQ][pyzmq] python library that contains python bindings for [ZeroMQ](http://zeromq.org/) - a high-performance asynchronous distributed messaging library that aim to be used in distributed or concurrent applications.
 It provides a message queue, but unlike message-oriented middleware, a ZeroMQ system can run without a dedicated message broker.
-Furthermore, NetGear currently supports two ZeroMQ messaging patterns: i.e `zmq.PAIR` and `zmq.REQ and zmq.REP`.

-**NetGear API has two modes of operations:**
-  * **Send Mode:**(a.k.a Server configuration) which employs `send()` function to send frames to the client(s).
-You can use this function to send messages to client(s) too.
-  * **Receive Mode:**(a.k.a Client configuration) which employs `recv()` function to receive frames sent by server.
-Client send back confirmation when frame is received successfully.
+Furthermore, It also provides easy access to powerful, smart & secure ZeroMQ's Security Layers in NetGear API that enables strong encryption on data, and unbreakable authentication between the Server and the Client with the help of custom certificates/keys and brings cheap, standardized privacy and authentication for distributed systems over the network.
+On top of that, this API can robustly handle Multiple Servers at once, thereby providing access to seamless Live Streams of the various device in a network at the same time.

+**NetGear as of now seamlessly supports three ZeroMQ messaging patterns:**

+  *  ZMQ Pair Pattern
+  *  ZMQ Client/Server Pattern
+  *  ZMQ Publish/Subscribe Pattern

+whereas the supported protocol are:  `tcp, upd, pgm, inproc, ipc`.

-**Following functional block diagram depicts NetGear API:**
+**Following functional block diagram depicts generalized functioning of NetGear API:**

 <p align="center">
   <img src="https://github.com/abhiTronix/Imbakup/raw/master/Images/NetGear.png" alt="NetGear Functional Block Diagram" width=80%/>